Israel–Yemen relations: Yemeni responses to Israeli military action (2006–2014)

+In response to the 2010 Gaza flotilla raid, the Yemeni Parliament strongly condemned the Israeli attack and demanded for "an Islamic army to encounter the Israeli arrogance."

-According to a statement released to the Saba News Agency from a government source, "Yemen has announced its strong condemnation and denunciation of the "brutal Zionist aggression on the Gaza Strip, and standing of the Yemeni people with their brothers in Palestine at all times".
+During the 2012 Gaza War, according to a statement released to the Saba News Agency from a government source, "Yemen has announced its strong condemnation and denunciation of the "brutal Zionist aggression on the Gaza Strip, and standing of the Yemeni people with their brothers in Palestine at all times".
 The unnamed spoken also said that "The Yemeni government calls for the international community to bare their responsibilities towards the Zionist offensive and take swift action to stop this brutal aggression".
 The Yemeni parliament has denounced the Israeli operation, considering it an "aggression against all Arab and Muslim countries" and calling for using oil as a weapon to end the Israeli operation.
 It called on the Arab parliaments and shoura councils to hold an urgent meeting to discuss the "Israeli aggression against Gaza", calling for visiting Gaza in sympathy with its people.
-On 17 November, Permanent Representative of Yemen to the Arab League, Mohammed al-Haisami called "all Arab states to put an end to the cruel Zionist aggression on the Gaza Strip and to stop the crimes committed by Israel on the Palestinian people".

-On November 19, hundreds marched in Sana'a to "affirm their solidarity with those under siege in the Gaza strip".
+On 17 November, Permanent Representative of Yemen to the Arab League, Mohammed al-Haisami called "all Arab states to put an end to the cruel Zionist aggression on the Gaza Strip and to stop the crimes committed by Israel on the Palestinian people".On 19 November, hundreds marched in Sanaa to "affirm their solidarity with those under siege in the Gaza strip".
 The demonstrators, which began at Change Square, marched to the local Hamas office in Haseba district.

-Since 2015
+The Yemeni government denounced Israel during the 2014 Gaza War.

+Yemini civil war and Houthi relations

-Since the 2015 Civil War, both the Yemeni government and Houthis have refused normalization with Israel.
+Since the beginning of the Yemeni civil war in 2014, both the Presidential Leadership Council and Houthis have refused normalization with Israel.
 The general public in Israel are increasingly growing concerned in regards to Houthi capability to potentially attack Israel.
 During a 2019 conference on fighting Iranian terrorism, a tense situation arose when the President of Yemen Abdrabbuh Mansur Hadi had to sit next to the Prime Minister of Israel Benjamin Netanyahu even though the two are enemies.
 With backing from the UAE, groups in the south of Yemen are warming up to the idea of normalized relations.